Origins Of The Gypsy/Roma/Rom History

 The Ancient Power Of Healing – Romani Gypsy Shamanism

-The Chovihano jingles the Bakterismasko’s bells to ward off any lower unsavory spirits from joining in on the healing ritual.
-He mummers commands in the Romani tongue as he sprinkles salt for protection around those who have come for healing.
+The Chovihano jingles the Bakterismasko’s bells to ward off any lower unsavoury spirits from joining in on the healing ritual.
+He mummers command in the Romani tongue as he sprinkles salt for protection around those who have come for healing.
 He can feel the spirits have gathered to join him in his healing quest and he is in complete control of the Otherworld’s activity.

 The Chovihano smiles and talks to all the spirits.
 It would appear to an outsider that he is talking to himself, but the gypsies that gather know that their Chovihano is in deep conversation with his Guardian Spirits.
 The gypsies watch him, as they are gathered around a fire with the clan’s Patrinyengri (an herbalist and usually the Chovihano’s wife), as she burns the sacred herbs of rosemary and mugwort for protection and for visions, while she too utters sacred words in the Romani language.

 Now it is time for the healing to begin.
 The Chovihano walks about and jingles, as he is ladened with charms, amulets, talismans, coins and bells for protection.
 The Chovihano, with the aid of his tambourine, lucky charms and Spirit Guardians, rocks back and forth, moans and makes odd noises as he works himself into a healing trance.
 He is making contact with his Spirit Guides who will help keep everyone safe during the ritual.